cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 ## Delegating to a Validator

 On the upcoming mainnet, you can delegate `atom` to a validator.
-These [delegators](https://cosmos.network/resources/delegators) can receive part of the validator's fee revenue in `photon`.
-Read more more about the [Cosmos Token Model](https://github.com/cosmos/cosmos/raw/master/Cosmos_Token_Model.pdf).
+These [delegators](https://cosmos.network/resources/delegators) can receive part of the validator's fee revenue.
+Read more about the [Cosmos Token Model](https://github.com/cosmos/cosmos/raw/master/Cosmos_Token_Model.pdf).

 ### Bond Tokens